Local IPv6 Address Generator

 How to generate the RFC 4193 complaint local IPv6 addresses?

-For generating the complaint local IPv6 addresses for your private use, the process is simple, RFC 4193.
+The process for generating the complaint local IPv6 addresses for your private use is simple: RFC 4193.

 • Open the Local IPv6 Address Generator Tool.